Australian Capital Territory Rural Fire Service: Volunteer Bushfire Brigades Association

+In 1986, after severe fires in the Jerrabomberra area a public meeting was held in October, resulting in the formation of the Jerrabomberra Volunteer Bush Fire Brigade on 11 November 1986.

+The Williamsdale Bush Fire Brigade was split into two during 1988, with half forming Guises Creek Volunteer Bushfire Brigade and the other half becoming part of the NSW Rural Fire Service as Williamsdale Bush Fire Brigade.

+The final brigade to be formed by the ACT Bush Fire Council was in October, 1989 when the Rivers Volunteer Bushfire Brigade was established to cover the area previously covered by the Fairlight-The Rivers Brigade.

+Emergency Services Bureau Era

-Until around 1990 rural fire brigades had been manned by landholders, their families and their employees.
+Until around 1990 Rural Fire Brigades had been manned by landholders, their families and their employees.
 This system had worked well enough up to a stage with landholders attending fires, for the most part close to home.
 But with the growth of urban Canberra, Rivers Brigade made the decision to recruit members from suburbs lying close to the brigade's area.
 Many young people volunteered and the system has worked well, but with a high turn-over of members, but a consistent nucleus of dedicated members have stayed.

+The ACT Emergency services went through a major restructure in November 1996, where several brigades and units from other emergency services were relocated, and Molonglo and Gungahlin brigades were established and the ACT Bush Fire Council was renamed ACT Bush Fire Brigades, being brought under the umbrella of the newly created ACT Emergency Services Bureau, alongside the ACT State Emergency Service, ACT Fire and Rescue and ACT Ambulance Service.